 A laboratory information system (LIS) is a computer software that processes, stores and manages data to complete tests and orders.
-Laboratory decision makers use LIS systems to improve on their day-to-day workflow and reduce the amount of resources necessary to complete orders and increases accuracy of testing.
+Laboratory decision makers use LIS systems to improve on their day-to-day laboratory management and workflow.
+This reduces the amount of human resources necessary to complete orders and increases accuracy of testing.
 LIS software improves tracking of lab inventory and throughput of testing for a variety of testing departments including, hematology, pharmacogenomics, toxicology, chemistry, pathology, immunology, microbiology, and more.

 A laboratory information system allows your lab to digitally record, manage, and store data collected during the testing cycle.
 The LIS system can be connected to other parts of your lab to automatically perform actions that would normally require a technician to perform.
 In essence, these actions include collecting data from instruments, sending data to an EHR, tracking orders, creating reports, sending orders to analyzers, recording quality control data and more.
 In the long run, having an LIS increases the potential output of production that your lab can handle.

 See our Introduction to Laboratory Information Systems guide for more information.

 Laboratory information systems reduce the amount of time and resources needed to complete each order in a lab.
 Without the ability of automation, all tasks are done by hand through paper systems.
 When compared to LIS systems, laboratories that use paper systems are significantly slower and require more labor to perform tests.
 Due to more steps in the testing process that are performed by humans, paper systems increase the chance of error.
 For this reason LIS systems have become essential to the laboratory testing process.